friedger/info_tokens/docs/threefold_app.md

 ## Transactions

-Next to receiving en sending tokens, your wallet also keeps track of all your transactions, and your balance of course.
+Next to receiving en sending tokens, your TFT wallet also keeps track of all your transactions, and your balance of course.

 To see your balance click **Transactions** in your wallet:

 ![Transactions List](https://raw.githubusercontent.com/threefoldfoundation/info_tokens/master/docs/img/wallet-transaction-list-300.jpg "Transactions List")

 Under the number of ThreeFold tokens you own (your balance) you see all (send and receive) transactions.
-Clicking any of the transactions bring wil show you all details of the transaction:
+Clicking any of the transactions will show you all details of the transaction:

 ![Transaction](https://raw.githubusercontent.com/threefoldfoundation/info_tokens/master/docs/img/wallet-transaction-300.jpg "Transaction")